RabinMahatara/INFOSCI301_Final_Project/README.md

 We worked collaboratively to ensure an even distribution of tasks across all deliverables:

 - **Rabin**:
-  - Drafted Background and Motivation, Methodology, and Supplementary Materials sections for both the report and poster.
+  - Drafted Background and Motivation, Methodology, Supplementary Materials sections for both the report and poster.
   - Generated figures for visualizations.
   - Recorded the demo video.
   - Managed the GitHub repository structure.